sapphrdavis/SubspaceTeaTi.me/_posts/2021-12-07-1970-Present-Incumbency-and-Redistricting.md

 1. Alabama 5: Mo Brooks is retiring to run for U.S. senator.
 2. Georgia 10: Jody Hice is retiring to run for secretary of state of Georgia.
 3. Illinois 16: Adam Kinzinger is retiring.
+4. Indiana 9: Trey Hollingsworth is retiring.
-4. Missouri 4: Vicky Hartzler is retiring to run for U.S. senator.
+5. Missouri 4: Vicky Hartzler is retiring to run for U.S. senator.
-5. Missouri 7: Billy Long is retiring to run for U.S. senator.
+6. Missouri 7: Billy Long is retiring to run for U.S. senator.
-6. New York 1: Lee Zeldin is retiring to run for governor of New York.
+7. New York 1: Lee Zeldin is retiring to run for governor of New York.
-7. New York 23: Tom Reed is retiring.
+8. New York 23: Tom Reed is retiring.
+9. New York 24: John Katko is retiring.
-8. North Carolina 13: Ted Budd is retiring to run for U.S. senator.
+10. North Carolina 13: Ted Budd is retiring to run for U.S. senator.
 (Now in North Carolina 7.)
-9. Ohio 16: Anthony Gonzalez is retiring.
+11. Ohio 16: Anthony Gonzalez is retiring.
 (Now in Ohio 13.)
-10. Texas 1: Louie Gohmert is retiring to run for attorney general of Texas.
+12. Texas 1: Louie Gohmert is retiring to run for attorney general of Texas.
-11. Texas 8: Kevin Brady is retiring.
+13. Texas 8: Kevin Brady is retiring.
 (Now in Texas 2.)

 ### Vacancies ###
-1. Florida 20: Special election to be held on January 11, 2022.
+1. Florida 20: Special election was held on January 11, 2022, and resulted in the victory of Democrat Sheila Cherfilus-McCormick, who has yet to be seated.
 2. California 22: Devin Nunes resigned on December 31, 2021, and special election to be held on June 7, 2022.